Create issues

 Overview

 The most basic concept in Linear is the issue.
-It's the building block of the app and most concepts in Linear are either associated with issues or group issues together.
+Most concepts in Linear are oriented around issues or groups of issues.

-Issues are always tied to a specific team.
-Issues have an issue ID (team and unique number) and are required to have a title and status – all other properties and relations are optional.
+Issues are always tied to a single team.
+Issues have an issue ID (team and unique number) and are required to have a title and statusall other properties and relations are optional.
 This makes it fast to create issues and cuts down on unnecessary work (see Write Issues Not User Stories).

 C to create an issue in the modal